top of page

 2. Players are eligible only if:

-3. Teams may trade Triple AAA candidates before the regular draft begins but not once it begins.
+3. Teams may trade Triple A candidates before the regular draft begins but not once it starts

-5. During the season, teams have 48 hours to make the Triple AAA roster conform to the 4-limit roster.
+5. During the season, teams have 48 hours to make the Triple A roster conform to the 4-limit roster.

-6. Triple AAA players may be promoted the next year using the same chart as rookies (See appendix).
+6. Triple A players may be promoted the next year using the same chart as rookies (See appendix)

 V. FREE AGENT AUCTION